Hobart for kids: best things to do

 Eaglehawk Neck, a tiny town that serves as a gateway to the Tasman Peninsula, is a sensational spot to see nature at its finest.
 Millions of years of ocean tides and wild southern winds have created Tasman Arch and the Blowhole, which spouts water up into the air in majestic sprays.
 There are multitudes of hiking trails dotted in and around the Tasman National Park, including very short ones that are easy for families to take on.

-Another natural attraction not to be missed is Remarkable Cave, located 7.5 kilometres south of the Port Arthur Historic Site on Safety Cove Road.
-Descend the 100 steps to the viewing platform to see how rough seas have carved the sandstone into the shape of the map of Tasmania.
-It’s a popular spot for Instagrammers and surfers alike (but before you go, check with Parks & Wildlife Service Tasmania that access has reopened.
-Upgrade works are due to finish in November 2019).
+Another natural attraction not to be missed is Remarkable Cave, located 7.5km south of the Port Arthur Historic Site on Safety Cove Road.
+Descend the 115 steps to the viewing platform to see how rough seas have carved the sandstone into the shape of the map of Tasmania.
+It’s a popular spot for Instagrammers and surfers alike, but before you go check with Tasmania Parks and Wildlife that access has reopened after recent improvement works.